alstepan/microservices-arch/README.md

 2. Minikube (following addons needs to be enabled:  default-storageclass,  ingress,  storage-provisioner)
 3. Helm
 4. SBT (Optionally if you aim to build scala application manually)
+5. Newman or Postman (Optionnally, if you want to launch postman collection)

 ## Building the docker image
 _Note: This step can be skipped as an image is already published to dockerhub._<br>